microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/MACC.md

 #### Requirements for an Offer to be Enrolled in MACC

-An offer must meet the following requirements to be enrolled in the MACC Program:
+An offer must meet the following requirements to enroll in the MACC Program:

   - Transactable with a pricing plan greater than $0 USD
-  - **Free and BYOL (Bring your Own License) Offers are NOT considered transactable.**
+  - **Free and BYOL (Bring your Own License) Offers are NOT considered transactable**
   - Azure IP & Co-Sell eligible
   - Published live in the Commercial Marketplace